Maximal momentum GUP leads to quadratic gravity

 For the chosen representation of the physical position ($x^\mu$) and momentum ($p^\mu$), the dispersion relation and the irreducible representations of the modified Poincar\'e group are preserved and correspond to maximum momentum RGUP~\cite{Todorinov2018-xi}.
-Since the dispersion relations are preserved, substituting Eq.\eqref{GUPp} into $p_{\mu} p^{\mu} = - m^2$, leads to the following modified Klein-Gordon equation~\cite{Bosso2020-dv,*Bosso2020-fz}:
+Since the dispersion relations are preserved, substituting Eq.\eqref{GUPp} into $p_{\mu} p^{\mu} = - m^2$, leads to the following modified Klein-Gordon equation~\cite{Bosso2020-dv,Bosso2020-fz}:

 where we have set $\hbar = c = 1$.
-The Ostrogradsky method~\cite{Pons:1988tj,*Woodard:2015zca,*deUrries:1998obu} leads to the following modified Klein-Gordon Lagrangian:
+The Ostrogradsky method~\cite{Pons:1988tj,Woodard:2015zca,deUrries:1998obu} leads to the following modified Klein-Gordon Lagrangian:

 where $\mathcal{L}_{KG}$ denotes the unmodified Klein-Gordon Lagrangian.
-It was shown that for energies below the Planck energy, effective action Eq.\eqref{KGfieldLagrangian} does not have Ostrogradsky ghosts~\cite{Todorinov2018-xi}.
+It was shown that for energies below the Planck energy, effective action Eq.\eqref{KGfieldLagrangian} does not have Ostrogradsky ghosts as shown in Appendix E of ~\cite{Todorinov2020}.

-In the irreducible representations of the modified Poincar\'e group, there is a spin-2 particle consistent with equations of motion like in Eq.~\eqref{ModKG}.
-We use this fact and apply Feynman's approach to gravity~\cite{Feynman2002-hb} to the spin-2 field and arrive at the RGUP corrected gravity action.
+In the irreducible representations of the modified Poincar\'e group, there is a spin-2 particle consistent with the equation of motion Eq.~\eqref{ModKG}.
+We use this fact and apply the {Gupta-Feynman} approach to gravity~\cite{Gupta1954, Feynman2002-hb} to the spin-2 field and arrive at the RGUP corrected gravity action.

 The procedure begins by obtaining the RGUP corrections to the massless spin-2 fields in the flat background.
-Feynman's approach allows us to obtain the quantum field theory describing massless spin-2 ($h_{\mu\nu}$) quanta (gravitons) coupled to matter in the Minkowski background, using two assumptions --- Lorenz invariance and the presence of only two helicity states for the massless spin-2 graviton~\cite{Feynman2002-hb}.
+The {Gupta-Feynman} approach allows us to obtain the quantum field theory describing massless spin-2 ($h_{\mu\nu}$) quanta (gravitons) coupled to matter in the Minkowski background, using two assumptions --- Lorentz invariance and the presence of only two helicity states for the massless spin-2 graviton~\cite{Gupta1954, Feynman2002-hb}.
 Thus, the Lagrangian of the massless spin-2 field that is linearly coupled to a conserved energy-momentum tensor is given by:

 where $\lambda$ is the coupling constant and the constants $a, b, c, d$ are determined by demanding the conservation of the energy-momentum tensor $\partial_{\mu} T^{\mu\nu} =0$.
 We demand that the theory is gauge-invariant and that the field equation satisfied by $h_{\mu\nu}$ be compatible with the matter equations of motion.
 In that case, higher-order non-linear corrections must be added to the action in Eq.\eqref{eq:action01} leading to Einstein's equations.
 Additionally, we assume that the RGUP corrections are also gauge-invariant and that the field equation satisfied by $h_{\mu\nu}$ is compatible with the matter equations of motion.
 As we show, these two conditions uniquely lead to RGUP modifications to GR.